FranWDev/FranWDev/README.md

 ### 🔹 Sagrera Canarias – Full-Stack Developer (Internship)
 *Apr 2025 – Jun 2025 | La Laguna*
-- Developed and deployed production features (B2B, review system, recommendation algorithm, partner program, abandoned cart recovery).
+- Developed and deployed production features (B2B, store reviews system, recommendation algorithm, partner program, abandoned cart recovery).
 - Optimized critical processes with **CTEs**, reducing **+5000 SQL queries → 5**.
 - Improved performance of heavy tasks (**1h → 15s**).
 - Enhanced usability and mobile performance with **20+ UX/UI improvements**.
 - Delivered clear technical documentation and collaborated with non-technical teams.
+**Most important features:**
+  - **Review System**: implemented a post-purchase feedback flow that automatically sent customers an email after receiving their order.
+Each email included a unique, single-use token to prevent spam.
+Submitted reviews were manually moderated in the backoffice before being published in a slider on the website.
+  - **Partner Program**: implemented a loyalty/affiliation system with cross-registration.
+Customers could sign up either in the physical store or online, and their discount benefits were synchronized to work seamlessly in both channels.
+  - **Abandoned Cart Recovery Module**: developed a backoffice tool that allowed sending personalized discount links to users who abandoned their carts.
+The link redirected them to a checkout page with all data prefilled and the discount applied, maximizing convenience and significantly increasing conversion

 [🌐 Visit website](https://sagreracanarias.es)

 ---